sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 Now, it wasn't all sunshine and rainbows.
 Hand-writing assembly in Go is weird.
 It uses a [custom assembler](https://go.dev/doc/asm), which means that its assembly language looks just-different-enough-to-be-confusing compared to the assembly snippets you usually find online.
 It has some weird quirks like [changing the order of instruction operands](https://www.quasilyte.dev/blog/post/go-asm-complementary-reference/#operands-order) or [using different names for instructions](https://www.quasilyte.dev/blog/post/go-asm-complementary-reference/#mnemonics).
 Some instructions don't even _have_ names in the go assembler and can only be used via their [binary encoding](https://go.dev/doc/asm#unsupported_opcodes).
 Shameless plug: I found sourcegraph.com invaluable for finding examples of Go assembly to draw from.

 That said, compared to Cgo, there are some nice benefits.
-Debugging still works well, the assembly can be stepped through, and registers can be inspected.
+Debugging still works well, the assembly can be stepped through, and registers can be inspected using `delve`.
 There are no extra build steps (a C toolchain doesn't need to be set up).
 It's easy to set up a pure-Go fallback so cross-compilation still works.
 Common problems are caught by `go vet`.

 ## SIMD...but bigger